Woody cruiser

 On June 24th, 1859, a young man named Jean Henri Dunant witnessed a bloody battle in the Italian town of Solferino.
 Some 42,000 men lay dead and wounded.
 Of the injured, large numbers died due to lack of medical attention.
 Unable to forget the needless suffering, Dunant founded the International Red Cross. ❦

 Budweiser blimp promotional piece was placed on the tables in beer establishments.
-Some geniuses designed the structure.
-I was amazed that you could get cardboard to pop out into a cylinder. ❦
+A genius must have designed the structure of the blimp.
+I am amazed that you can get cardboard to pop out into a cylinder. ❦

 Mazzios has 165 restaurants in 12 states, serving various pizzas and pasta dishes.
 Linguine sounds good right about now! ↓